SAP-samples/teched2025-DA265/exercises/ex3/README.md

 <BR>
 <BR>

+### Step 1: Explore predefined questions

-Step 1: Return to the main Just Ask homepage and explore predefined questions.
+Return to the main Just Ask homepage and explore predefined questions.
 1. Click on the **Just Ask** logo.
 2. Expand the **Sample Questions**
 3. Expand the model **Sales**